 Singita Mara is the only camp in this area for most of the year, although a couple of small seasonal camps arrive during the wildebeest migration, between July and October.
 With permission from TANAPA, Singita's guides have created game-drive routes from scratch.
-This makes for a really offbeat safari experience, on relatively unchartered routes, with very few other visitors.
+This makes for a really offbeat safari experience, on relatively uncharted routes, with very few other visitors.

 The eight tents at Singita Mara make up six separate units.
-Closest to the main area are two family units, each comprising two tents, while a further four double tents are located slightly further along the river.
+Closest to the main area are two family units, each comprising two tents, with a shared decking area, while a further four double tents are located slightly further along the river.
 All are set on wooden platforms about a metre off the ground, with a large veranda and seating area; and are sheltered by canvas fly-sheets.
 In the family units, the two tents – either double or twin – are joined by a covered walkway and a shared deck.
 All of the tents are made from canvas, have zip entrances and gauze windows which lets a nice cooling breeze through.
 There are also fans in the rooms to help with really hot nights.

 Inside, the tents feel modern and bright, with white, perfectly pressed, sheets and matching mosquito nets draped over the bed.
 The furniture is very smart with matching, safari-style bedside tables, wardrobe and bureau, and a spotlight that wouldn't look out of place on a film set!

-Each of the tents has a well-designed en-suite bathroom with metal flush toilet, rain shower and modern basin with running hot and cold water.
+Each of the tents has a well-designed en-suite bathroom with metal flush toilet, rain shower and basin with running hot and cold water.
 One of the best features is the open-air bath that overlooks the Mara River in front, yet remains completely private.

 The views down the river from the tents, as from the main area, are maximised by the camp's setting on a sweeping bend of the Mara River.

 In the main area itself, the lounge is beautifully decorated and a really sociable place to relax, with chaise-longues, sofas, board games and a viewing platform.
 Next to this is a small dining area and bar where breakfasts and lunches are often served.
 Dinner tends to be served in a variety of locations, often under the stars.
-In front of the dining area is a firepit, surrounded by wooden directors’ chairs, ideal for a pre- dinner drink.
+In front of the dining area is a firepit, surrounded by chairs, ideal for a pre- dinner drink.

 Nearby is a lovely swimming pool with a seating area and sundeck facing the Mara River.
 Almost reminiscent of a seascape this features ropes, hoops, pebble chairs, modern sunloungers and white sail canvas.

 Singita Mara River Tented Camp provides an excellent opportunity to view river crossings in July, August and September.
-Although please bare in mind that with so much wildlife surrounding the camp, there can also be quite a distinctive smell of wildebeest!
+Although please bear in mind that with so much wildlife surrounding the camp, there can also be quite a distinctive smell of wildebeest!
 Guests visiting outside of these months will virtually have the whole Lamai wege to themselves and game viewing will be varied because of the permanent water source nearby.

-Our viewSingita Mara River Tented Camp is one of the most stylish camps in the Serengeti, and we were particularly impressed by the attention to detail.
+Singita Mara River Tented Camp is one of the most stylish camps in the Serengeti, and we were particularly impressed by the attention to detail.
 The location is ideal for those wanting to experience the Serengeti without the crowds, and during July, August and September, it is hard to think of a camp that is better placed for the wildebeest migration.
-However, the price tag is high, and for people who prefer simple bush camps the style may be a bit too much.
+It certainly meets the need for the discerning traveller, however, the price tag is very high, and for people who prefer simple bush camps the style may be a bit too much.

-Ideal length of stay: Stay here for 2–3 nights to enjoy the game viewing of the area.
+- Stay here for 2–3 nights to enjoy the game viewing of the area.

 Food & drink